ndlib/noids/CONTRIBUTING.md

 cd $GOPATH/src/github.com/ndlib/noids/ & ./boostrap.sh
 ```

-This will create the needed directories, initialize the log file, start the server and display the log on STDOUT.
+This will create the needed directories, initialize the log file, start the server, create a “dev” noid pool, and display the log on STDOUT.

 If you wish to configure `noids` manually continue with the provided instructions.